Enhancifire/100-Days-of-Flutter/Day 006/Progress.md

-#Day 5 Progress and Learnings
+#Day 6 Progress and Learnings

 ### Learnings:
-- Learnt how to create a firebase project
-- Learnt how to Integrate flutter with firebase
+- Learnt how to implement CRUD on Firebase Firestore
-- Learnt how to use the flutterfire CLI tool
+- Learnt how audio streaming systems work

 ### Progress/Builds:
 - Simple Firebase CRUD Application
-  - Added Firebase firestore and read the document from collection
+  - Added functionality to add and delete documents to the collection
+  - Finished the application

 ### Packages used:
 - firebase_core